DataDog/documentation/content/en/service_management/incident_management/incident_details.md

 ## Global header

+{{< img src="/service_management/incidents/incident_details/global_header.png" alt="Global header on incident detail page showing assigned slack channel, CoScreen, Zoom, and Jira links" style="width:100%;" >}}

 The global header provides access to the [Status and Severity][2] selectors, and links to your [Incident Integrations][3].
+For more information on how to configure automatic Slack, Microsoft Teams, or Zoom links with every new incident, see [Incident Settings][52].

 After you've moved an incident to the resolved status, an option appears in the header to generate a postmortem Notebook using a [postmortem template][4].
-Configure your postmortem templates in Incident Settings to predefine the structure and content of your postmortems.
+Configure your postmortem templates in the [Incident Settings][53] page to predefine the structure and content of your postmortems.

 ## Incident details overview section